 - Check that your application status has been updated from 'Offer made' to the relevant decision.
 This can be seen in the 'My Applications' area of your Dashboard.

-If you are still concerned, contact the offering region as soon as posisble so it can be investigated.
+If you are still concerned, contact email@example.com as soon as posisble so it can be investigated.
 Offers without a decision come the deadline are considered to be declined and will be offered to someone else where possible.

 Additional guidance and help with offers is available from the following sources: